-When Dothan, Alabama rose to number thirty-seven on Money magazine's annual list of the Best Places to Live in America, I wasted little time in going up there and buying me a trailer.
+When Dothan, Alabama, rose to number 37 on Money Magazine's annual list of the Best Places to Live in America, I wasted little time in going up there and buying me a trailer.
 I didn't have much money and no job lined up for when I moved, so I got one of those little half-sized trailers—you know what I mean.
 Some trailers, they're so roomy and nice that, while you're in it, you can hardly remember you're living in a trailer.
 But with these little one-room economy deals, you always know what the deal is.
 But hey, all the more incentive to move up in the world, isn't it?
 And that's exactly why I took off for Dothan in the first place.

 Thirty-seven.
-That's in the top forty, that's higher than Birmingham, Mobile, Montgomery, Tuscaloosa or Huntsville and we're just talking Alabama.
+That's in the top 40, that's higher than Birmingham, Mobile, Montgomery, Tuscaloosa or Huntsville and we're just talking Alabama.
 Now those of you who know me know that I resided for some time in Gainesville, Florida, which was number one on the list a few years back.
 Since then it's slipped, and steadily.
 It saw it's heyday, and that was it...but Dothan, it's up-and-coming!
 Next year it might be in the 20's, and even higher the next, until it'll be The Place!
 Gainesville went down 'cause everybody started moving there once it was number one, and the bull market was over, sport.
 But me, I can say, yeah, I lived in Dothan back when it was only number thirty-seven!
 Hell, I'm probably at least part of the reason it's number one, and I'm no good-time Charlie fair-weather resident, not I. Me and Dothan, we go back a-ways, I'll say with pride.

 Now I'd never really been to Dothan before my move, I'd just driven through there on the way back to Florida and once I got stopped there for speeding and had to go back to go to court ('cause it wasn't my fault, just a honest mistake, I'm sure) and once when another car I had broke down there.
 On another occasion I stopped at a music store in the Wiregrass Commons Mall to buy a few tapes to keep me going on what was turning into a long drive.
 I might've even thought at one point that there wasn't a hell of a lot to do in Dothan.
 You might not think so either and you might think I'm just wacked out, to up and move like that.
 But it's a beautiful city with wonderful people and I'm glad I moved here.